Rynoxx/youtube-dl-server/README.md

 ## Implementation

-The server uses [starlette](https://github.com/encode/starlette) for the web framework and [youtube-dl](https://github.com/rg3/youtube-dl) to handle the data fetching.
-The integration with youtube-dl makes use of their [python api](https://github.com/ytdl-org/youtube-dl#embedding-youtube-dl).
+The server uses [starlette](https://github.com/encode/starlette) for the web framework and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to handle the data fetching.
+The integration with yt-dlp makes use of their [python api](https://github.com/yt-dlp/yt-dlp#embedding-yt-dlp).

 This docker image is based on [`python:3-alpine`](https://registry.hub.docker.com/_/python/) and consequently [`alpine:3`](https://hub.docker.com/_/alpine/).